Wild salmon vs. farmed salmon– Which should you buy? Does one taste better? Is the other healthier? This guide will help you choose!

 Why might you choose farmed salmon over wild?

-Try it: This easy pesto salmon recipe works perfectly with farmed salmon.
+- Try it: This easy seared salmon recipe works perfectly with farmed salmon.

 Wild salmon vs. Farmed Salmon: When to Buy Wild Salmon

 Personally, I usually buy wild salmon.
 But wild salmon can be extremely confusing to shop for!

 Keep in mind that, unless you live in the Pacific northwest, you should look for wild salmon with the frozen seafood at the grocery store.